 The Office of Accessibility Services at Hilbert College is committed to ensuring equal access and participation in college programs, services, and facilities for all students.
-We collaborate with students, faculty, and staff to determine and coordinate reasonable accommodations for students with disabilities.
-Accommodations may be requested for various needs, including classroom, college programming, testing, housing, dining, etc.
+We collaborate with students, faculty, and staff to determine and coordinate reasonable academic and non-academic accommodations for students with disabilities.

-To receive accommodations at Hilbert College, students must:
+To request accommodations at Hilbert College, students must:

-1. Contact the Office of Accessibility Services, disclose their status as a student with a disability, and request accommodation(s).
+1. Contact the Office of Accessibility Services and request accommodation(s).

-2. Provide documentation from a qualified medical professional documenting their current disability or condition and demonstrating a significant functional limitation related to the accommodation being requested.
+2. Provide documentation from a qualified medical professional.
+Documents should include a diagnostic statement that describes the current functional impact of the disability.
 Documentation may include educational, medical or psychological records.

-3. Meet with a member of the Office of Accessibility Services team to discuss the requested accommodation.
+3. Meet with a member of the Office of Accessibility Services to discuss the requested accommodation.

 Current Students

-Current students can request accommodations for the classroom at any time during the semester by contacting the Office of Accessibility Services.
-However, please be aware that accommodations are not retroactive and the request process takes time.
-Therefore, it is advisable for students to request accommodations as soon as they become aware that they are necessary.
+Current students can request accommodations at any time during the semester by contacting the Office of Accessibility Services.
+Please be aware that accommodations are not retroactive and the request process takes time.
+Therefore, it is advisable for students to request accommodations as early as possible.

 Prospective Students

 Prospective students interested in requesting accommodations should contact the Office of Accessibility Services as early as possible after acceptance.
-Documentation should be sent directly to the Office of Accessibility Services; it is not included in the academic records sent to Admissions by their high school or previous institution.
+Documentation should be sent directly to the Office of Accessibility Services.
 Documentation sent to Admissions may not be received.

 Documentation Submission